Mature Masculine

 He hoards information and uses expertise to control others.
 He shows contempt for mystery.
 He refuses to acknowledge what he doesn't know and claims certainty when wisdom counsels caution.

-When this shadow dominates, the Magician stifles new possibilities and silences different perspectives, damaging trust and connection.
+When this shadow dominates, the Magician stifles new possibilities.
+He silences different perspectives.
+He damages trust and connection.

 Passive Shadow: The Dummy